payitgov/.github/README.md

 # .github

-A place for shared workflow actions and PR templates... amongst other things.
+A place for organization-wide PR templates and other resources.

+Note: this repository is **public to the internet**.